-HR focus – Whilst HR business partnering is about context, it’s also important to ensure that HRBP roles do not get distracted by low level HR casework.
-Whilst it’s important to do occasional case work to maintain currency and help build trust with new stakeholders, the real value is achieved by working on strategic elements.
+Focus – Whilst business partnering is about context, it’s also important to ensure that BP roles do not get distracted by low value work.
+Whilst it’s important to do occasional case or project work to maintain currency and help build trust with new stakeholders, the real value is achieved by working towards strategic elements.

-HR ‘road mapping’ – HR must plan and map change effectively.
+Strategic ‘road mapping’ – Business partners must plan and map change effectively.
 This means understanding the needs of change, likely outcomes, identifying quick wins to build credibility, celebrating milestones achieved, as well as measuring the potential and eventual impact of people solutions.
 Developing a road map that’s aligned to and has the potential to shape the overall strategy is key.
 Tracking transition as it progresses through agreed milestones will help ensure success.

 DALZIEL, S., STRANGE, J. and WALTERS, M. (2006) HR business partnering.
 Toolkit.
 London: Chartered Institute of Personnel and Development.